Clinical Trials: An overview

 - How long will the clinical trial last?

 This varies greatly but must be practical for the volunteer.
 Considerations to take into account include the venue, frequency of visits and any impact on work or family life.
-If attendance involves travelling, travel expenses can be reimbursed.

 - Can trial participants withdraw at any time?